ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2/markdown/editorial.md

 Then $\textit{winner}(T)$ is the first player (Alice) if *originalTreeGrundyNumber* is non-zero, and the second player otherwise.

 We can simplify slightly by noting that, since $x^x=0$, the precise number of coins on a vertex is not needed: only the *parity* of the number of coins is important.
 We say $v$ *hasCoin* if and only if $c_v$ is odd.
-Then:
+Then we only care about whether a vertex *hasCoin* or not:

 ```